 Become a Canal Pride Steward or Sponsor

 We have two opportunities for corporations to get involved in Canal Pride:

 Become a Sponsor: We depend on our Canal Pride corporate sponsors who, as community leaders, step up to cover the expenses associated with the volunteer projects that make such a difference in our Park.
 Your sponsor dollars help us buy project materials for over 1,000 volunteers, as well as cover organizational costs associated with running these projects.
 In appreciation for your sponsorship, we offer a range of recognition opportunities.
-Download the information sheet here.
+Download the information packet here.

 Host your own Canal Pride event and become a Steward: You can choose a date and a location along the Canal for your own Canal Pride event.
 Bring your employees out for a team-building experience as a way to give back to the community.
-Download the information sheet here or sign up to host your group event here.
+Download the information packet here or sign up to host your group event here.

 Other Ways to Show Your Canal Pride